Ice base for milk ice: substitute for egg yolk in ice

 - Weigh out all ingredients.
 In particular, the small amounts of locust bean gum and guar gum should be weighed out as accurately as possible.
 For this purpose a Fine balance* advantageous.

-What are these substances in the ice base and what are they doing in my ice cream?
+What are these substances in the ice cream base and what are they doing in my ice cream?

 Inulin